telerik/document-processing-docs/libraries/radspreadprocessing/features/charts/pdf-export.md

             this.chartToImageConverter = new ChartModelToImageConverter();
         }

-        // This is the method which will be called when the internal logic of the PdfFormatProvider reaches a chart which has to be rendered. public void RenderChart(FixedContentEditor editor, FloatingChartShape chartShape)
+        // This is the method that will be called when the internal logic of the PdfFormatProvider reaches a chart that has to be rendered. public void RenderChart(FixedContentEditor editor, FloatingChartShape chartShape)
         {
             // The ChartModelToImageConverter object is readily available in the Telerik.Windows.Controls.Spreadsheet assembly and